cindyxinyiwang/deep-latent-sequence-model/README.md

 The evaluation command will report several evaluation metrics (e.g. accuracy, self-bleu, reference bleu, and ppl for sentiment transfer task) and also transfer the test sentences to another domain, transferred test sentences are saved in `[model dir]`.

-**UNMT baseline:** commenting out `--lm` in the training script and make sure to turn on noise options as ``--word_blank 0.2 --word_dropout 0.1 --word_shuffle 3''.
-The added noise is crucial for th UNMT baseline to work.
+**UNMT baseline:** commenting out `--lm` in the training script and make sure to turn on noise options as `--word_blank 0.2 --word_dropout 0.1 --word_shuffle 3`.
+The added noise is crucial for the UNMT baseline to work.
 This baseline would not require a pretrained LM.

-**Disabling classifier validation or test:** set `eval_cls` as `False` in the config file, then no classifier would be loaded at training time.
+**Disable classifier validation log:** set `eval_cls` as `False` in the config file, then no classifier would be loaded at training time.